 - 52mm – f/5.6

-Similar to my experience with the DX 70-300mm AF-P telezoom, the real life shooting experience shows that this lens focuses silently, accurately and reliably.
+Similar to my experience with the DX 70-300mm AF-P telephoto zoom, the real-life shooting experience shows that this lens focuses silently, accurately and reliably.
 I estimate that this lens focuses roughly 30% faster than the older 18-55mm AF-S VR II lens.
 Focusing in low-light with the D5300 was no problem either.

 Speed and muteness of the sound is not the only advantage.
 The AF-P version offers instant manual override, which was not available on the previous 18-55mm AF-S version.
 It is a good feature to have in case you are shooting in difficult conditions and the lens is hunting.
 You can then help the lens to “find” the right range and make it snap into focus.
 Manual override has been featured in most of the recent Nikkor lenses – except for the cheapest 18-55mm kit lenses – it is praiseworthy that Nikon finally included this technology into the cheapest lenses too.